As kids, we learned sayings like, “don’t step on a crack, or you’ll break your mama’s back.”

 This myth dates back to the 1700s with the introduction of two popular, at the time, publications: a pamphlet titled Onania: or, the heinous sin of self-pollution and the subsequent L'Onanisme.
 L'Onanisme was published by “well-reputed Calvinist Protestant neurologist, physician, professor and Vatican adviser” Samuel-Auguste Tissot.
 And it is said to have been heavily influenced by the Onania pamphlet.

 As is now clear, both publications (and the myth which grew from them) were merely attempts at demoralizing the act of “self-pleasure.”
-In fact, masturbation is considered by most of the medical community to actually have a number of health benefits.
+In fact, masturbation is considered by many in the medical community to have a number of health benefits.

 When in doubt, talk to an eye doctor